civil-society-dev/civilsociety.dev/content/learning/software-development/index.md

 Software development for civil society is not merely about creating tools but about building infrastructure for human freedom and agency.
 The technical choices organizations make have profound implications for who controls the digital systems mediating civic participation.

-The Civil Society Technology Foundation advocates for development approaches that prioritize sovereignty, resilience, and community control—recognizing that software created with these values will better serve civil society's mission than technologies that create new dependencies or vulnerabilities.
+The Civil Society Technology Foundation advocates for development approaches that prioritize self-determination, resilience, and community control—recognizing that software created with these values will better serve civil society's mission than technologies that create new dependencies or vulnerabilities.

 By building software with these principles in mind, civil society organizations don't just solve immediate problems but contribute to a digital ecosystem that reinforces rather than undermines human agency and collective action—the foundation upon which civil society itself rests.